 Plenty of potential apocalyptic horrors came out of the Cold War, but the atomic cannon is somehow especially unsettling.
 The giant gun was able to fire a nuclear weapon with a range of 20 miles, and could eradicate a sizeable enemy force in an instant.

 Luckily, it was only fired once.
-But you can still see the gargantuan 85 ton, 84-foot-long weapon with its 10-foot-long barrel at the Fort Sill army base in Lawton, Oklahoma.
-A plaque attached to a commemorative rock alongside the 280MM motorized gun and its transporters details the rise of “Atomic Annie."
+But you can still see the gargantuan, 85-ton, 84-foot-long weapon at Fort Sill in Lawton, Oklahoma.
+A plaque attached to a commemorative rock alongside the 280 mm motorized gun and its transporters details the development of “Atomic Annie,” as it’s known.

-Nine seconds later, and just over seven miles away, “the shell that could wipe out an enemy division exploded on target with a roaring violence equal to 15,000 tons of TNT,” throwing debris 500 feet, the plaque states.
+Nine seconds later and just over seven miles away, “the shell that could wipe out an enemy division exploded on target with a roaring violence equal to 15,000 tons of TNT,” throwing debris 500 feet, the plaque states.
 The “milestone in military history and in the advancement of nuclear weaponry” erupted in a “churning mass of heat and flame that surrounded the core of the atomic fireball.”